encode/django-rest-framework/docs/api-guide/authentication.md

 If the `.authenticate_header()` method is not overridden, the authentication scheme will return `HTTP 403 Forbidden` responses when an unauthenticated request is denied access.

+---

+**Note:** When your custom authenticator is invoked by the request object's `.user` or `.auth` properties, you may see an `AttributeError` re-raised as a `WrappedAttributeError`.
+This is necessary to prevent the original exception from being suppressed by the outer property access.
+Python will not recognize that the `AttributeError` orginates from your custom authenticator and will instead assume that the request object does not have a `.user` or `.auth` property.
+These errors should be fixed or otherwise handled by your authenticator.

+---

 ## Example

 The following example will authenticate any incoming request as the user given by the username in a custom request header named 'X_USERNAME'.